HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ### Privacy policies

 Nowadays, most websites have a privacy policy, where users can learn about the types of information that is stored and processed about them.
-By looking for keywords such as ‘privacy policy', ‘cookie policy', and more, in a [number of languages](https://github.com/RUB-SysSec/we-value-your-privacy/blob/master/privacy_wording.json), we see that almost 40% of websites refer to some sort of privacy policy.
+By looking for keywords such as 'privacy policy', 'cookie policy', and more, in a [number of languages](https://github.com/RUB-SysSec/we-value-your-privacy/blob/master/privacy_wording.json), we see that almost 40% of websites refer to some sort of privacy policy.
 While some websites are not required to have such a policy, many websites handle personal data and should therefore have a privacy policy to be fully transparent towards their users.